Effects of Hurricane Dorian in the Bahamas

-The effects of Hurricane Dorian in the Bahamas in 2019 were among the worst experienced for any natural disaster in the country.
-Hurricane Dorian struck the Abaco Islands as a Category 5 hurricane on September 1, and a day later hit Grand Bahama Island at the same category.
+Hurricane Dorian became the costliest hurricane in the Bahamas on record.
+It struck the Abaco Islands as a Category 5 hurricane on September 1, and a day later hit Grand Bahama Island at the same category.
 The hurricane then stalled over Grand Bahama for another day, finally pulling away from the island on September 3.
 Damage amounted to US$3.4 billion, and there were at least 74 deaths in the country.
 Another 282 people were left missing after the hurricane.

 Preparations

-As early as August 26, the National Hurricane Center (NHC) warned for the potential of then–Tropical Storm Dorian to affect the Bahamas within five days, noting uncertainty due to potential interaction with Hispaniola.
+As early as August 26, the National Hurricane Center (NHC) warned for the potential of then–Tropical Storm Dorian to affect The Bahamas within five days, noting uncertainty due to potential interaction with Hispaniola.
 By August 28, the NHC was forecasting for Dorian to pass near the northern Bahamas as a major hurricane.
-On August 30, the government of the Bahamas issued a hurricane watch, and later that day a hurricane warning, for the northwestern Bahamas, including the Abacos, Berry Islands, Bimini, Eleuthera, Grand Bahama Island, and New Providence.
+On August 30, the government of The Bahamas issued a hurricane watch, and later that day a hurricane warning, for the northwestern Bahamas, including the Abacos, Berry Islands, Bimini, Eleuthera, Grand Bahama Island, and New Providence.
 A hurricane watch was also issued for Andros Island.
 The warnings were downgraded after Dorian moved away from the country on September 3.

-Forced evacuations were issued for the Abacos and Grand Bahama on August 31 as Dorian intensified while tracking towards the Bahamas.
+Forced evacuations were issued for the Abacos and Grand Bahama on August 31 as Dorian intensified while tracking towards The Bahamas.
 In low-lying cays, government officials went from door to door urging residents to move inland.
-Skiffs rented by the Bahamian government shuttled residents of outlying fishing communities to McLean's Town in Grand Bahama.
+Skiffs rented by The Bahamian government shuttled residents of outlying fishing communities to McLean's Town in Grand Bahama.
 Most major resorts were forced to close.
 Nine hurricane shelters were opened on Grand Bahama and 15 shelters were opened on the Abacos.
 Some chose to shelter at resorts instead, despite warnings by government officials that the buildings were unsafe.
-Prime Minister of the Bahamas Hubert Minnis warned people to "not be foolish and try to brave out this hurricane", later adding that those that did not evacuate "are placing themselves in extreme danger and can expect a catastrophic consequence".
+Prime Minister of The Bahamas Hubert Minnis warned people to "not be foolish and try to brave out this hurricane", later adding that those that did not evacuate "are placing themselves in extreme danger and can expect a catastrophic consequence".
 Airports in the Abacos, Grand Bahama, and Bimini were closed by September 1.
 Government workers were ordered to stay indoors once winds outside reached tropical storm-force.